Navid200/xDrip/docs/Display/GraphSmoothing.md

 ![](./images/GraphSmoothingImages1/6.png)

 ![](./images/GraphSmoothingImages1/7.png)

-If you focus on the reading at 9:15, you can see that the reading deviates from the original, unsmoothed, value more and more at every sequence.
+For example, at the reading recorded at 9:15, you can observe that the smoothed reading deviates more from the original unsmoothed value with each sequence.

-The following image shows the same results exactly at the same time as the last image, but with graph smoothing disabled.
+The following image shows the same results at the same time as the last image, but with graph smoothing disabled.
 ![](./images/GraphSmoothingImages1/8.png)

-Enable the setting if you want the graph on your screen to look smooth.
+Enable this setting if you want the graph on your screen to appear smoother.